fishcus/KAP-manual/en/security/hive_acl.en.md

-## Hive ACL Mapping
+## Enable Hive ACL on Table Sync

-Kyligence supports Hive ACL mapping on Hortonworks HDP and HUAWEI FusionInsight platform, which means project admin or modeler can see and sync only these tables according to ACL defined in Hive.
+Kyligence Enterprise supports Hive ACL mapping on Hortonworks HDP and HUAWEI FusionInsight platform, which means project admin or modeler can see and sync only these tables according to ACL defined in Hive.

 **Note:**